 Intermittent preventive treatment in pregnancy (IPTp)

 Malaria infection during pregnancy is a major public health problem, with substantial risks for the mother, her fetus and the neonate.
 Intermittent preventive treatment of malaria in pregnancy is a full therapeutic course of antimalarial medicine given to pregnant women at routine antenatal care visits, regardless of whether the recipient is infected with malaria.
 IPTp reduces maternal malaria episodes, maternal and fetal anaemia, placental parasitaemia, low birth weight, and neonatal mortality.

 WHO recommends IPTp with sulfadoxine-pyrimethamine (IPTp-SP) in all areas with moderate to high malaria transmission in Africa.
-As of October 2012, WHO recommends that this preventive treatment be given to all pregnant women at each scheduled antenatal care visit starting as early as possible in the second trimester (i.e. not during the first trimester).
+As of October 2012, WHO recommends that this preventive treatment be given to all pregnant women at antenatal care visit starting as early as possible in the second trimester (i.e. not during the first trimester).
 Each IPTp-SP dose should be given at least 1 month apart.
 WHO recommends at least 3 doses during each pregnancy.

 Among the approximately 840 million persons at risk of malaria in endemic countries in sub-Saharan Africa, an estimated 35 million pregnant women could benefit from IPTp each year.
 However, during the last few years, WHO has observed a declining effort to scale-up IPTp in a number of African countries.
 In high-burden countries, IPTp noticeably lags behind other malaria control measures.